Shreyas911/sicopolis/docs/sphinx/source/AD/tutorial_tapenade.rst

-.. _tutorial_tapenade:
+.. _ad_tutorial_tapenade:

-Tutorial 2 : Using Tapenade for a mountain glacier model
+Tutorial 2: Using Tapenade for a mountain glacier model
 ********************************************************

 In this tutorial, we will describe the steps to use Tapenade to develop the tangent linear and adjoint codes for a simple PDE-based mountain glacier model.
 The model itself is inspired from the book Fundamentals of Glacier Dynamics, by CJ van der Veen and has been used for glaciology summer schools before, for example `here <http://websrv.cs.umt.edu/isis/index.php/Adjoint_models>`__ , although they used a different tool to develop the adjoint model.